delaralomen/clerkbit/README.md

+**🏆 3rd Place Winner @ Bitcoin + AI Hackathon 2025**

-# ClerkBit - A Tailored Digital Assistant For Any Business
+# ClerkBit – A Tailored Digital Assistant For Any Business

+Built in 24 hours for **Plan ₿ Network**’s inaugural Hackathon in Lugano, this project earned us 🥉 3rd place out of 12 teams.

+## What is ClerkBit?
 It’s your digital employee who takes orders, answers questions, collects Bitcoin, and tracks order revenue.

 ## Key Features
 It is your own in every sense of the word:
-- you own your data
+- you feed it your own your data
 - you choose what AI model fits your needs
 - you get to choose how you host your Bitcoin node